Axon Enterprise: Draft One

-Evidence Sync

-Evidence Sync is a desktop application that allows users to review and upload evidence from hardware devices and local files.
-It is also used to upload logs from Taser weapons to Evidence.com.
-It can also be used in offline mode to directly access files.
+Draft One uses GPT-4o to assist with the production of traditional written police reports.
+It uses an officer's body-worn audio recording to produce a transcript and summary of a reportable incident.
+The software allows departments to insert unrelated claims into police reports which officers are expected to remove.
+However, some departments disable this feature.
+Axon claims that Draft One does not hallucinate and saves 30-40% of police officers' time.
+Independent investigations have proven Draft One does hallucinate and challenged the reported time savings.

 Axon mobile apps

 Two mobile apps integrate with the Axon cameras and Evidence.com.
 Axon View can be paired with an Axon body-worn camera to review, tag, and stream videos from the camera.
 The app can give an officer instant replay and on the spot evidence.
 This evidence can be crucial for officers and prosecutors.
 A new feature they added was GPS tagging.
 Officers can automatically map video evidence with real-time tagging of metadata.
 Axon Capture is an app that can be used to capture audio, photo, and video evidence and upload it to Evidence.com using an officer's mobile phone.